 Trade in your old Mac

-As part of its 2017 back to school promotion, Apple is offering credit in the form of an Apple Store Gift Card if you trade in your existing Mac.
+As an extra way to save some money, Apple is offering credit in the form of an Apple Store Gift Card if you trade in your existing Mac or tablet, and even devices from third-party brands.
 This credit can then be used to pay for a new device - which could save you a lot of money.

-You can trade in Mac models from 2009 or newer, and depending on the make, model and condition of your device, you could earn up to $1500 off a MacBook Pro.
-US students can learn more at Apple's Trade-Up website.
+You can trade in Mac, HP, Lenovo and other computers, and depending on the make, model and condition of your device, you could earn up to $1,000 in credit.
+US students can learn more at the Apple GiveBack website.

-UK students can also trade in their old Macs, with Apple accepting Macs made from late 2006 onwards.
-Again, the price you get depends on the model and condition of the device, but you could earn up to £845 by trading in a good condition iMac.
+UK students can also trade in their old Macs or other devices.
+Again, the price you get depends on the make, model, and condition of the device, but you could earn up to £695 by trading in your current computer.

-If you fancy knocking some cash off your next Mac purchase, you can vist the UK Apple Trade-Up website to begin.
+If you fancy knocking some cash off your next Mac purchase, you can vist the UK Apple GiveBack website to begin.

 Am I eligible for Apple's education pricing?